Tiagospem/livewire-simple-tables/docs/usage/theming.md

 Now that you understand how to customize the appearance of your tables, you might want to explore:

 - [Advanced Usage](/usage/advanced) - Learn about more complex table configurations
+- [Mutations](/usage/mutations) - Transform how data is displayed in your tables
 - [Components](/components/actions) - Explore the various components available in Livewire Simple Tables